 Good values devolve when society coddles people to protect them from pain and suffering.
-Pain and suffering are the point because they teach us what to pay attention to when we’re young and learning how the world works.
+Pain and suffering are the points because they teach us what to pay attention to when we’re young and learn how the world works.
 They teach us to differentiate between good and bad.

 Good problems often produce failure, pain, and suffering; they are also the problems that will shape our values.
 Mediocrity rears its ugly head when we value the wrong things and expect them to make us happy.

 - Within our control and not dependent on outside events to make them happen.

 - Bring a sense of meaning to our life.